Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/subscription_management.md

 On the subscription details page, you have a link to the product, a link to the plan, and a link to the application(s) associated with this subscription.
 Each application is a link that redirects you to the application details page.
 The bottom of the page displays the subscription history (requested time / last approval/rejection time).

-### Delete a subscription
+### Terminate a subscription

+When you no longer need a subscription, you can terminate it so that it is no more available for requesting access to resources using that subscription.

 1. Navigate to the *Marketplace*.
 2. Select **Subscriptions**.
-A list of Marketplace subscriptions is displayed.
+A list of Marketplace products having subscriptions owned by your team(s) is displayed.
+3. Search for the concerned product and open it: the subscription list is displayed.
-3. Click the bin icon next to the subscription to trigger the unsubscribing process.
+4. Once you found the subscription to terminate, click **Unsubscribe** from the ellipsis menu to trigger the subscription termination.
+5. The state of the subscription is updated to **Cancelled**.
+The subscription cannot be used anymore from the access request screen.

+A cancelled subscription remains in the system in order to still be visible in Consumer Insights screens.
+Only the provider will be able to completely remove the subscription from the system.
+At that moment, the subscription will no more be visible in the Consumer Insights screens.